-Milton Friedman’s economic agenda has failed us.
-While it may appear in numbers that we have succeeded in increasing corporate profits, profit is only lasting when it has a reciprocal relationship with its environment.
-Evidence such as climate change, a diminishing middle class and worldwide poverty—all largely produced by poor business practices—have created a questionable future for generations to come.
+While it may appear in numbers that we have succeeded in increasing corporate profits, profit is only real and lasting when it has a reciprocal relationship with its environment.
+Evidence such as climate change, a diminishing middle class and poverty at an all-time high—all largely produced by poor business practices—have created a questionable future for generations to come.
 Because people and the planet cannot sustain these practices, businesses that perform such activities can neither thrive nor sustain themselves long-term.

 The Love Summit explores why the “more for you is less for me” mentality is obsolete, and why profiting at the cost of other people and the planet’s wellbeing is not sustainable long-term.
-Instead, by making all business decisions for the benefit of society and the environment, we can create sustainable enterprises with a much more rewarding bottom line of people, planet, prosperity and purpose.
+Instead, by making all business decisions for the benefit of society and the environment, we can create sustainable enterprises with a much more rewarding bottom line—#BottomLineLove.